Malaria Clinical Presentation

 Cerebral malaria

-This feature is almost always caused by P falciparum infection.
-Coma may occur; coma can usually be distinguished from a postictal state secondary to generalized seizure if the patient does not regain consciousness after 30 minutes.
+This feature almost always is caused by P falciparum infection.
+Coma may occur; coma usually can be distinguished from a postictal state secondary to generalized seizure if the patient does not regain consciousness after 30 minutes.
 When evaluating comatose patients with malaria, hypoglycemia and CNS infections should be excluded.

 Severe anemia

-The anemia associated with malaria is multifactorial and is usually associated with P falciparum infection.
+The anemia associated with malaria is multifactorial and usually is associated with P falciparum infection.
 In nonimmune patients, anemia may be secondary to erythrocyte infection and a loss of infected RBCs.
 In addition, uninfected RBCs are inappropriately cleared, and bone marrow suppression may be involved.

 Renal failure